AAA Editor Notes

 The list of current Grand Ole Opry members includes such stars as the Charlie Daniels Band, Loretta Lynn, Brad Paisley, Connie Smith and Carrie Underwood, all of whom return regularly to sing on the same spot—a round, 6-foot piece of oak wood at center stage.
 Cut from the Ryman Auditorium, the show's home 1943-74, the circle pays tribute to the Opry's storied existence and its bygone talents—everyone from Roy Acuff to Patsy Cline.

-Guided backstage tours of the Grand Ole Opry House, which was refurbished after a May 2010 flood, offer visitors an up-close look at the celebrated venue and its 18 themed dressing rooms.
+Backstage tours of the Grand Ole Opry House offer visitors an up-close look at the celebrated venue and its 18 themed dressing rooms.
+Post-show and VIP tours also are offered.